kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/meta_dialogue/meta_structural_log_m04.md

 # Structural Reverberation Protocol – Field Use & Phenomenon Return
-Deep Zen Space | Meta-Dialogue Series | May 2025
+*Deep Zen Space | Meta-Dialogue Series | May 2025*

 ---

 ## 1. Purpose

 This protocol defines a method for recording the field impact of structural templates,
-Phase progression sequences, or non-directive dialogue configurations.
+phase progression sequences, or non-directive dialogue configurations [hold].

-It involves two actions:
+It involves two main actions:

-- **Use Notification** – A formal record of where, when, and under what structural mode the form was applied
+- **Use Notification** — A formal record specifying where, when, and under what structural mode a form was applied
-- **Structural Record Return** – A field-level trace of what occurred structurally (not behaviorally) during or after use
+- **Structural Record Return** — A field-level trace of what occurred structurally (not behaviorally) during or following use

-This process supports **long-term tracking of coherence behaviors**, rather than evaluative feedback.
+This process supports **long-term observation of coherence behavior**, distinct from evaluative or outcome-based feedback.

 ---